foxbunny/vue-ts-support/README.md

 ## Goals and ideas

-The following are the guiding principles behind vue-support:
+The following are the guiding principles behind vue-ts-support:

 - One dependency
 - Easy configuration